Online Cybercrime Investigation & Cybersecurity Graduate Certificate

 Boston University’s Graduate Certificate in Cybercrime Investigation & Cybersecurity (CIC) consists of four required online courses (16 credits).

-Coursework from the Graduate Certificate in Cybercrime Investigation & Cybersecurity can be applied toward the Metropolitan College online Master of Criminal Justice.
+Coursework from the Graduate Certificate in Cybercrime Investigation & Cybersecurity can be applied toward the Boston University Metropolitan College Master of Science in Criminal Justice.